apollo

 caution

 Your driving may be affected if your blood sugar levels are too high or too low.
-Do not drive or operate machinery if may experience dizziness or drowsiness.
+Do not drive or operate machinery if you may experience dizziness or drowsiness.

 • Safety Warning